poojadevops1/CICD-pipeline-project/readme.md

 ### For CloudAcademy.com!
-demo of jenkins and dockerfile we are using some credentials to safe guard the issue
+demo of jenkins and dockerfile we are using some credentials to safe guard our sensitive information